teuben/SLICA/README.md

 # SLICA
 Spectral Line Image Cubes in Astronomy

-A set of example and tutorials to work with spectral line image cubes, using python and python notebooks.
+A set of examples and tutorials to work with spectral line image cubes, using python and python notebooks.

 ## Single Spectrum
 An example of a single spectrum, from an ASCII table.
 Just reading and plot it, not much else going on.
 There is also a FITS version of the same table.
-Data are courtesy Roger Wesson.
+Data are courtesy Roger Wesson, once used in a spectral line fitting code comparison.

 ## NGC 6503 Case 1
 Using only astropy to read a **FITS** image cube, we grab a copy of the image cube into a numpy array, we analyze this cube using standard numpy and scipy modules, and use matplotlib.
 This is a simple approach, but we just work in pixel (or  voxel) space and ignore any astronomical coordinate systems for example.
 Data are courtesy Eric Greisen, NRAO.